So1ene/my-setup/windows.md

 Congratulations, you now have simple bash commands like `cd`, `ls`, `pwd`, `cat`, `find`...

 Next, configure your git information.
 This is used by git to track who made what changes, etc.

-(Change 'Firstname' and 'Lastname' to your name)
+Change 'Firstname' and 'Lastname' to your name:

 ```powershell
 git config --global user.name "Firstname Lastname"
 ```
-(Change to your email)
+Change to your email:
 ```powershell
 git config --global user.email typeyouremail@email.com
 ```